20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 The science of shame healing has, in recent years, started catching up with what ceremony traditions and somatic practitioners have long understood.
 Let me give you the specific findings that changed how I practice.

-• A 2025 study in the Journal of Psychoactive Drugs followed 679 adults using psilocybin in real-world settings.
+A 2025 study in the Journal of Psychoactive Drugs followed 679 adults using psilocybin in real-world settings.
 The headline was counterintuitive: acute feelings of shame and guilt arose in 68.2% of sessions.
 More than two out of three people.
-Most people arrive at ceremony hoping it will be peaceful.
+Most people arrived at the ceremony hoping it would be peaceful.
 Transcendent.
 Safe from the very material they have been carrying.
 But here is what the data revealed: the degree to which participants could constructively work through those feelings during the session was a significant predictor of wellbeing two to four weeks later.
 The people who processed shame most actively in the session actually had higher wellbeing and mystical experience scores than the people who felt no shame at all.
-The difficult door turned out to be the right door.
-What looked like a hard session was often the session that changed something.

-• Dr. Rosalind Watts and her team at Imperial College London identified the two core change processes in psilocybin therapy for depression as a movement from disconnection to connection, and from avoidance to acceptance.
+Dr. Rosalind Watts and her team at Imperial College London identified the two core change processes in psilocybin therapy for depression as a movement from disconnection to connection, and from avoidance to acceptance.
 Not insight.
 Not catharsis.
 Connection and acceptance.
 These are relational and embodied events, not cognitive ones.
-Her ACE model, Accept, Connect, Embody, emerged from watching what actually changed in people, and the finding was that what changed was not what they understood but what they were willing to remain present with.
+Her ACE model, Accept, Connect, Embody, emerged from watching what actually changed in people.
+Not what they understood.
+What they were willing to remain present with.

 None of this means the sacrament does the healing.
 It means the sacrament can create the conditions in which the healing the body has been trying to do for years finally has the room to occur.